SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 value.
 Less commonly, the attribute of a WME may be an identifier.

 ![A semantic net illustration of four objects in working memory.](Images/o43net.svg)
+/// caption
+A semantic net illustration of four objects in working memory.
+///

 This figure illustrates four objects in working memory; the object with identifier `X44` has been linked to the object with identifier `O43`, using the